Skip to main content

 1. It’s Just Dances With Wolves in Space

 The first major talking point tends to be Avatar's similarities to films like Dances with Wolves, Disney’s Pocahontas, Ferngully, and The Last Samurai.
+I'll say upfront that this issue has always felt stale to me because already we have cauterized any kind of discussion on archetype or universal truth.
 I myself have seen all of those films, and with the possible exception of Dances with Wolves, I enjoyed Avatar more than all of them.

 I actually caught Dances with Wolves several years after I first saw Avatar.
 As I hit play, I’ll admit I was anticipating losing some of my zeal for Avatar given how the internet had basically accused Cameron of plagiarizing the film, but I remember being surprised at how different they were.
 They had a similar premise, sure, but I was more taken by their divergences than their overlaps.